FilipeMCruz/playlist-maker/README.md

 - `-q` / `--query` : query to execute;
 - `-i` / `--input` : directory with songs/playlists to query from (can be repeated if needed)
 - `-p` / `--playlist` : path to playlist to be used in the query

-## Progress

-- Implemented command line parser with clap;
-- Implemented grammar to validate query;
-- Implemented everything related to queries but regex;